jaredhandra/schedule-pong-mod/README.md

   - Then you must navigate to C:\Program Files (x86)\Steam\steamapps\common\Schedule I\Schedule I_Data\Managed
   - From here you will need two files: Assembly-CSharp.dll and UnityEngine.CoreModule.dll, copy these two files into the libs folder.
 (Also specified in the .csproj file)

 - After these steps are done, you are ready to code your own logics.
-See the Template Class1.cs file for the basic requirements for Harmony and MelonLoader.
+See the Template MainMod.cs file for the basic requirements for Harmony and MelonLoader.